 In this post, I want to highlight and summarize some of the important things that you need to know before traveling to Cuba.
 I will also cite some of the notions that I have learnt from other travelers or through travel resources.

-So Get Ready for Cuba : Everything you need to know before traveling to Cuba
+So Get Ready for Cuba : Things to know before traveling to Cuba

 So first things first.
 If you wish to travel to Cuba, you will need a tourist card (aka tourist visa) or a Cuban visa, depending on your citizenship/nationality.
 Cuba allows visa exemptions to 18 countries which includes passport holders from Russia, Malaysia, Singapore, Dominica and Montenegro.